UKCSD/sp24-cse110-lab4/expose/javascript/part1.md

 Question 8: The function will return the array of discounted prices, but nothing will be printed

-Question 9: An error is returned since `discountedPrice` is a constant variable which is being assigned a new value and since `finalPrice` is also a constant variable being assigned a new value.
-Also because `i` is out of scope of the `console.log`.
+Question 9: An error is returned since `i` is out of scope since it is a `let`

+Question 10: